 Personal Learning Style

 You have probably heard of different personal learning styles.
 Perhaps you’ve already seen them in action in your own life or work.
 Figuring out your learning style can be challenging because we are all so different.
 But the important point here is “know thyself.”
 Take some time to think about how you learn.
 What helps you?
 What doesn’t work?
 When, where, or why do you wander from your goals?
-Understanding these issues is vital to establishing what things are going to help (or hinder) your success as an online student.
+Understanding these issues is vital to establishing what will help (or hinder) your success as an online student.

 There are some great websites with quizzes designed to help you understand your learning style.
 Are you visual or auditory?
 Are you a marathoner or a sprinter?
 Take a few minutes to visit one of these sites, and then use the information to create your own personal best practices:

 In addition to your general style of learning, your relation to time is important to understand.
 Consider these questions when planning how to take your online course:

 When are you freshest and most alert?
 For example, you may be working full-time throughout your course.
 Or have kids with you during the day.
 Depending on your internal clock, will you do better work getting up a little earlier or staying awake a little later to take your class?
 With hectic schedules, it can be tough to accommodate your timing needs.
 But studying when you do your best work will help you absorb, understand, and retain the information better.

 My wife and I are great examples of these two types.
 I am a sprinter and do my best work in short bursts filled with energy.
 Then I burn out.
 My wife, on the other hand, is much more productive when she has 3 hours or more to sit and really focus on her work.

 Spend some time deciding what style fits you best and do your best to study accordingly.
 It may not always work out the way you want it to…but that’s ok.
 Knowing will help you at least try to make it happen.
 Or, when you are in the home stretch, you can use your most productive time to work through your most challenging issues.